 Difficulty level: 3 out of 5

-Two playthroughs for this one.
+Two playthroughs for this game.
 The first playthrough is with Batsu and Hinata, which shows the ending that happens if you beat Raizo with any other move than a team up super.
 The second playthrough is with Batsu and Kyosuke, which shows the game's true final boss.
-If you beat Raizo with a team up super, you'll get to fight Hyo and get a proper ending.
+If you beat Raizo with a team up super, you'll get to fight Hyo and get a full ending.

 You'll get to fight Raizo in a single round fight about midway through the game.
 He's very strong, but if you keep away from him and keep throwing out fireballs, he'll usually keep getting hit by them.
 It's worth doing this as you'll get different dialogue after the fight, but you also get to skip two fights you'd have to do if you don't beat him.